dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 \
 The following are areas that are important when you're starting out.

+## Figure out what you want to do

+There are many different types of roles in cybersecurity, with so much to learn about each.
+At first, I had no idea what I wanted to do, and was learning everything I could.
+There are only so many hours in the day; you can't learn it all and also learn it well.
+You will become a jack of all trades and master of none! \
+\
+Therefore, it is easier to find what kind of role you want, and focus on learning the things you need to for that role.
+If you want to do Governance, Risk and Compliance (GRC), learn about all the frameworks and regulation.
+If you want to do red teaming, learn about penetration testing etc. \

 ## Networking

 This is probably the most important part of trying to get into cyber.
 Having a network can help you find a job, understand the different roles there are, give key insights into the industry and provide you with support and some new friends! \